 The father of the three young men named on the now forlorn headstone on the north side of St Peter's church, was Charles Littlewood (1863-1952), a member of a family whose descendants had been well established in the small village of Kirby Bellars near to Melton Mowbray since at least the early part of the 18th century.
 Both he and his sister Hannah were born there in the 1860s to Jeremiah and Susanna Littlewood, but by the time he was 17 years of age Charles was resident and earning a living for himself just across the River Eye in the nearby village of Asfordby where he was apprenticed to the local blacksmith, Thomas Pepper and his family.
 It is almost certain that whilst in Asfordby he would have met and courted his wife-to-be and local girl Elizabeth Underwood, who was then living with her family at the old water-mill in the village where they processed flour for a local bakery.
-The couple married in 1890 and before the birth of their first child they were to re-locate to the village of Barsby – some 5 miles to the south and towards Leicester - where Charles, by now having learned and qualified in his trade, would become the local master blacksmith in a rented property which was attached to The Firs, a large dwelling house in Main Street.
+The couple married in 1890 and before the birth of their first child they were to re-locate to the village of Barsby – some 5 miles to the south and towards Leicester - where Charles, by now having been trained and finally qualified in his trade, would become the local master blacksmith in a rented property which was attached to The Firs, a large dwelling house in Main Street, Barsby.
 Between the years 1891 to 1907, Charles and Elizabeth were to produce eight Littlewood siblings, in order being; Leonard, Albert, Fanny, Kate, Horace, Sidney and Charles: one other child, Dorothy (1905-1907) failed to survive infancy.

 By 1911, at the time of the ten year Census for United Kingdom, the record shows that Charles Littlewood was still working at his forge and anvil at Barsby with Elizabeth and their youngest three boys still living at home with them.
 By this time they had purchased a few acres of agricultural land locally, mainly for grazing purposes which consisted of a couple of fields opposite to the Baggrave turn.
 The older of their seven children had by now moved on to pastures new with their oldest son Leonard being employed as a gardener in nearby Saxelby, although three years later it appears that at the age of 23, he was an unaccompanied passenger on the S.S.
 Lusitania en route to America where he was to take up employment.